qfpl/blog/content/drafts/purescript/purescript-wp2-ng2-ts-flare.md

 ```
 Update the import for Flare to import ``runFlareWith`` instead of ``runFlare``.

 In ``home.component.ts`` update our ``combineTextEle`` function call to match the new arguments.
 As we are dealing with a foreign function interface between Javascript and Purescript, we must accept that Purescript cannot help beyond the boundaries.
-Nothing can.
-Such is the nature of an FFI.
+Nothing can, such is the nature of an FFI.

 Our goal here is to create a Flare UI component that will operate on some state that we give to it.
 Update the ``localState`` property to have a new key:
 ```javascript